abel-keya/Project-Communicate-Data-Findings/README.md

 * Neighborhood B is the most popular with the highest percentage representation at approximately 40.26%,Neighborhood A follows with * * * approximately 31 % while Neighborhood C is the least popular with approximately 28.6%

-# Choice of the results to put in your explanatory analysis
+# Choice of the results to put in the explanatory analysis

 I chose  results on :